Voilett-Roze/asus/Policy-based-Port-routing-(manual-method).md

 However, the use of IPSETs can greatly enhance the RPDB fwmark Selective Routing method, both by performance and flexibility.

-A single IPSET Selective Routing rule can reference (thousands) of Source/Destinations IPs,Ports,MACs and Domains.
+e.g. A single IPSET Selective Routing rule can reference (thousands) of Source/Destinations IPs,Ports,MACs and Domains.

 ```
 iptables -t mangle -A PREROUTING -i br0 -m set --match-set VPN1 src,dst -j MARK --set-xmark 0x1000/0x1000